-- Our AFA Inflight Service Committee Chairpersons met on Wednesday, September 21 to discuss their ongoing program of work to represent Flight Attendants interests related to catering and onboard service/sales.
+- Our AFA Inflight Service Committee Chairpersons met on November 29 to represent Flight Attendants’ interests related to catering and onboard service/sales.

-- The Committee also met with management to receive updates and discuss issues and problems that Flight Attendants are facing onboard the aircraft.
+- The Committee met with management to discuss and receive updates on issues and problems faced by Flight Attendants onboard.

-- Management continues to experience challenges in many locations that are affecting the correct loading on onboard catering supplies and retail products.
-Please continue to report catering issues through Block2Block and safety-related issues through ReportIt!
+- The Committee continues to work with management to address catering concerns and improve processes in the future.
+Please report catering issues through Block2Block and safety-related issues through ReportIt!

-On Wednesday, September 21, our AFA Local Inflight Service Committee Chairpersons met to discuss their ongoing work to represent our Flight Attendants and push for improvements in our workplace.
+On Wednesday, November 29, our AFA Inflight Service Committee Chairpersons met to discuss their ongoing work to represent our Flight Attendants and push for improvements in our workplace.
 Representing you at the meeting were Naomi Parcell (ANC), Ross DeJong (SEA), Todd Horn (PDX), Raymond Ramirez (SFO), Johanna Thomas (LAX), and Chase Vandergrift (SAN).
-Also present was MEC Inflight Committee Chairperson Stephanie Garnett.
-The committee met with Inflight Experience Program Manager Matthew Coder, Managing Director of Guest Products Todd Traynor-Corey, and other management representatives from the food & beverage, catering operations, and inflight mobile teams.
+MEC Inflight Committee Chairperson Stephanie Garnett was also present.

 Topics of Discussion

-The committee reviewed a number of items both during internal AFA-only conversation and when meeting with management.
+The committee reviewed several topics during internal AFA-only conversations and when meeting with management.
 Some items discussed include: